ryanoneill416/tatted/README.md

 <h2 id="agile-methodology">Agile Methodology</h2>

 The Agile Methodology was used to plan this project.
-This was implemented through Github and the kanban project board which can be seen here - <a href="https://github.com/users/ryanoneill416/projects/7" target="_blank"> tatted. user stories</a>
+This was implemented through Github and the kanban project board.

 Through the use of the Kanban board in the projects view in Github, the project was divived into a few different sections: